isomerpages/enterprisesg-wmo/_businesses/04-suppliers-or-sellers-of-prepackaged-goods.md

 title: Suppliers or Sellers of Pre-packaged Goods
 permalink: /conformity-assessment-body/suppliers-or-sellers-of-prepackaged-goods
 ---
 ### For Manufacturers and/or Packers, Importers and/or Distributors, and Retailers of Pre-packaged Goods

+A pre-packaged good (PPG) is a commodity that is enclosed in a container or wrapped in any manner, for which its quantity has been determined and indicated on its label prior to being offered for sale.

-It is an offence to supply or sell pre-packaged goods (PPGs) with net content less than the quantity stated on the package or label.
+It is an offence to supply or sell PPGs with net content less than the quantity stated on the package or label.
 Suppliers and/or retailers should have their own system or measures in place to ensure net content of the PPGs is as per stated on the package or label.

 **Metric system of measurement**